Brendan Leahy: Episcopal ministry

 Leahy was appointed Bishop-elect of Limerick by Pope Benedict XVI on 10 January 2013.
-He was consecrated on 14 April by the Archbishop of Cashel-Emly, Dermot Clifford, in St John's Cathedral, Limerick.
-Leahy was the first bishop to be consecrated in Ireland since the election of Pope Francis the previous March, and in the diocese since Jeremiah Newman in 1974.
+He was ordained bishop on 14 April by the Archbishop of Cashel-Emly, Dermot Clifford, in St John's Cathedral, Limerick.
+He was the first bishop to be ordiained in Ireland since the election of Pope Francis the previous March, and in the diocese since Jeremiah Newman in 1974.

 Leahy is also President of Veritas and was appointed chair of the section on interfaith dialogue of the Commission of Evangelisation and Culture of the Council of European Bishops' Conferences in 2018.

 Following the passing of a referendum on liberalising abortion laws on 25 May 2018, Leahy stated in an end-of-year reflection on 28 December that while he acknowledged that a majority voted in favour of the amendment, he hoped "that no-one, or at least very few, willing voted primarily for the abolition of the life of the unborn child in the womb".
 He added that while legislation provided for the introduction of abortion services in the Republic of Ireland from 1 January 2019, a culture must be promoted that defaults to protecting the unborn, rather than allowing abortion to become the default option for crisis pregnancies.

 Ahead of a referendum on easing divorce restrictions in May 2019, Leahy expressed concern at the lack of discussion about the referendum, saying that it would be a shame for voters to tick a box without considering the social context and challenges faced by marriage in the present day.
 He asked for consideration to be given to establishing a marriage support agency in Ireland.

 In response to claims from some Christians that God had punished the world with the onset of the COVID-19 pandemic, Leahy stated on 5 May 2020 that these claims were "a form of blasphemy".

+Synod Participant

+He is one of two Irish bishops to have represented the Irish Episcopal Conference at the Sixteenth Ordinary General Assembly of the Synod of Bishops in both 2023 and 2024, widely seen as a landmark event in contemporary Catholicism.